 How to Become a Storm Chaser

 How do you start storm chasing?
-Before you go out, you want to be sure to understand the basics of how our atmosphere works.
-My recommendation is to familiarize yourself with severe weather first, and how to stay safe.
+Before you go out, you want to ensure you understand the basics of how our atmosphere works.
+My recommendation is to familiarize yourself with severe weather first, and especially how to stay safe.
 The TORCON Index can be a great help, too.

 Become a Skywarn Storm Spotter